citra-emu/citra-web/site/content/entry/citra-progress-report-2017-august.md

 recently, no one gave much attention to the software backend.
 The OpenGL backend is faster, made better use of the GPU, and allows things such as texture forwarding for higher resolution rendering.
-But there is one thing on which the OpenGL backend falls flat on its face --- accuracy.
+But there is one thing on which the OpenGL backend falls flat on its face---accuracy.

 However, [wwylele](https://github.com/wwylele) has just revived the software renderer (inspired by an attempt by [Subv](https://github.com/Subv) made prior),